Watcher Documentation

 • Launch the server following the tutorial.

-Step 5: Launch the digital-twin EHR system (Use TwinEHR)
+Step 5: Launch the digital-twin EHR system

 • Clone the repository and set proper environment variables to connect to the simulation API server.